mjggibson4/Practical2/Finalised/readme.md

 Before this project can be executed, a suitable python environment must first be in place.
 This project was used using the data science platform Anaconda.
 This package is free and includes the integrated development environment Spyder 3.3.6 on which this project was developed.
 An installation guide to Anaconda alongside installation instructions can be found here:
 [install guide](https://docs.anaconda.com/anaconda/install/windows/ "").

-This model scrapes the initial location of the bomb from the web.
-Due to this a suitable web connection is advised.
-In the absence of an internet connection, a .txt file containing this bombing location has also been provided.
 This model was developed in a PC environment but has been successfully tested on Mac OS.

 ## 2. Installation

-This project consists of 3 python scripts and one text file which should be downloaded from the github repository found here: [Practical 2 Repo](https://github.com/mjggibson4/Practical2 "").
+This project consists of 3 python scripts and one text file which should be downloaded from the github repository found here: [Practical 2 Repo](https://github.com/mjggibson4/Practical2/tree/master/Finalised "").
 These files should be saved to the user’s desktop.
 This program attempts to write a .csv file in the location from which the project is run.
 It is for this reason important the user has write access to this location to prevent complications.

 ## 3. Project Structure